wshager/xrql/README.md

 See https://github.com/persvr/perstore

-The accept header is used for content negotiation.
+The Accept header is used for content negotiation.
+Featured types: application/json, application/xml, text/html, text/plain.